 Water-soluble fertilizer combines the storage convenience of granular fertilizer with the fast-acting capability of liquid forms.
 It becomes available to plants immediately upon application.
 Like the other types of fertilizers, water-soluble ones come in both organic and inorganic options.

-Water-soluble fertilizer is available in a micro granule or powdered form that easily dissolves in water.
+Water-soluble fertilizer is available in a microgranular or powdered form that easily dissolves in water.
 The uses of water-soluble fertilizer mirror those of liquids.

-Each state in the U.S. operates a cooperative extension service that assists farmers and home gardeners with growing crops.
+Every state in the U.S. operates a cooperative extension service that assists farmers and home gardeners with growing crops.
 Soil testing is one of the services they provide for a small fee, typically between $15 and $20.
-Simply type “[your state’s name] extension service” into your browser to get started.
+Simply type a state’s name and the words “extension service” into the browser to get started.